FranklinChen/spreadsheet-ruby/README.md

 OO-style is used, turning `Cell` and `Exp` into classes with methods.
 The public API is:

-- `Exp.return` creates an expression from an ordinary value.
+- `Exp.create` creates an expression from an ordinary value (`return` is just too confusing a name).
 - `Exp.>=` is the monadic bind operator syntax I chose (we cannot overload `>>=` as in OCaml).
-- `Exp.new_cell` creates a cell expression from an expression.
+- `Exp.cell_exp` creates a cell expression from an expression.
 - `Cell.exp` (corresponding to `get`) creates an expression from a cell.
 - `Cell.exp=` (corresponding to `set`) is Ruby syntactic sugar for setting a cell to a new expression.
 - `Exp.run` runs an expression.